 Application : Applied

-Explanation on application of the practice : A statement to support the proposed re-election of Mr Benjamin Teo Jong Hian and Puan Fatimah Merican as Directors of the Company at the 53 rd AGM is stated in the Re-election of Directors section of the Corporate Governance Overview Statement in Paramount's Annual Report 2022.
+Explanation on : application of the practice A statement to support (a) the proposed re-election of Mr Jeffrey Chew Sun Teong, Mr Quah Poh Keat and Dato' Ong Eng Bin as Directors of the Company at the 54 th AGM; and (b) the proposal of Mr Ong Keng Siew, the Senior INED, to continue to act as an INED of the Company until the conclusion of the next AGM is stated in the Reelection of Directors section of the Corporate Governance Overview Statement in Paramount's Annual Report 2023.

-Explanation for departure :
+Explanation for : departure

-departure

-Large companies are red quir red to complete the columns below.
-Non-large companies are encouraged

-to complete the column ·
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

 Measure :

 Timeframe :